laravel/docs/eloquent-relationships.md

 <a name="customizing-the-pivot-attribute-name"></a>
 #### Customizing The `pivot` Attribute Name

-As noted previously, attributes from the intermediate table may be accessed on models via the `pivot` attribute.
-However, you are free to customize the name of this attribute to better reflect its purpose within your application.
+As noted previously, attributes from the intermediate table may be accessed on models via the `pivot` relation.
+However, you are free to customize the name of this relation to better reflect its purpose within your application.

 For example, if your application contains users that may subscribe to podcasts, you likely have a many-to-many relationship between users and podcasts.
-If this is the case, you may wish to rename your intermediate table attribute to `subscription` instead of `pivot`.
+If this is the case, you may wish to rename your intermediate table relation to `subscription` instead of `pivot`.
 This can be done using the `as` method when defining the relationship:

     return $this->belongsToMany(Podcast::class)
                     ->as('subscription')
                     ->withTimestamps();

-Once the custom intermediate table attribute has been specified, you may access the intermediate table data using the customized name:
+Once the custom intermediate table relation has been specified, you may access the intermediate table data using the customized name:

     $users = User::with('podcasts')->get();